richardturnnidge/starship_sentinel/README.md

 This game was written in C with [AgonDev](https://github.com/AgonPlatform/agondev).

-Download the `starship_sentinal.bin` binary file, put it onto your SD card, and run it.
+Download the `starship_sentinel.bin` binary file, put it onto your SD card, and run it.

 Make sure you are running recent versions of VDP and MOS, eg. VDP 2.15.0 amd MOS 3.0.1, or some featres may not work as planned.
 There may also be speed inconsistancies/crashes if using the emulator.